 A Virtual Building

-The scheme will be delivered using BIM level 2.
+The scheme has been delivered using BIM level 2.
 Collaborative BIM integration workshops have been held and a Revit model has been developed.
 Collaborative workshops will continue with mechanical and electrical consultants and architects to meet requirements, share good practice and enable joint learning.

 Building to BREEAM Very Good

 The brief was to keep the building simple and focus on the building fabric to reduce lifecycle costs.
 A Ground Source Heat Pump will heat the building combined with solar gain from full height glazed panels.